Code-Institute-Submissions/Code-Institute-MS1/README.md

 ### Code & Media

-The space to share any rescources I have used to help me build this project.
+The space to share any resources I have used to help me build this project.

 - [Bootstrap4.5.2](https://getbootstrap.com/): Bootstrap Library used throughout the project.